-You’ll need to make the most of your prime time.
-Everybody has a certain time of the day when they are most productive – I call that your prime time.
+You’ll need to make the most of your prime time; a certain time of the day when they are most productive.
 Some work better early in the morning, while others work best in the evening.
 You should schedule your most demanding and challenging work during this time.
 Of course, if your business involves meeting with other team members or leaders, you need to coordinate your prime time with theirs.

 You’ll also need to minimize unnecessary and avoidable interruptions.
 You might not realize this, but you waste a lot of time dealing with interruptions during your workday.
 From personal conversations to the enticement of your cell phone at your desk, distractions steal valuable time.
 Turn off your mobile phone, close the door to your office while focusing on key tasks, reduce the time spent on personal conversations, and avoid useless meetings.
 Here’s a great resource for reducing time-sucking interruptions.